-The principal shall see to it that all school staff members are informed of the school's rules of conduct, safety measures and anti-bullying and anti-violence measures, and of the procedure to be followed when an act of bullying or violence is observed. (art.
-96.21, QEA)

-During the month of September each year, the principal of a school providing education to students in the second cycle of the secondary level shall see to the formation of a student committee. (art.96.5, QEA)
+Obligations of the QEA The rules of conduct and the safety measures must be presented to the students during a civics session held each year by the principal in collaboration with the school staff, and must be sent to the parents at the beginning of each school year. (art.76, QEA) The principal shall see to it that all school staff members are informed of the school's rules of conduct, safety measures and Ensuring a Safe anti-bullying and anti-violence measures, and of the procedure to be and Caring followed when an act of bullying or violence is observed. (art.
+96.21, School Climate QEA) During the month of September each year, the principal of a school providing education to students in the second cycle of the secondary level shall see to the formation of a student committee. (art.96.5.
+QEA)